 - collecting or making documents likely to facilitate terrorist acts (s 101.5)

 - doing any other act in preparation for a terrorist act (s 101.6).

 The last of these is punishable by life imprisonment.
-Several individuals have been successfully prosecuted for a conspiracy to commit this offence and have received serious criminal penalties (up to 28 years imprisonment) for agreeing to prepare a terrorist act.
+Several individuals have been successfully prosecuted for conspiracies to commit this offence, receiving sentences of up to 40 years imprisonment.

 The offences relating to terrorist organisations are:

 - directing the activities of a terrorist organisation (s 102.2)

 - membership of a terrorist organisation (s 102.3)